-Normal Subgroups, Isomorphic Groups, External and Internal Direct Products, Cyclic Groups, Abelian Groups, Invariants of a Group, Fundamental Theorem on Finite Abelian Groups (Sec.
+External and Internal Direct Products, Cyclic Groups, Abelian Groups, Invariants of a Group, Fundamental Theorem on Finite Abelian Groups (Sec.
 2.13 and 2.14).

 Polynomial Rings over the Rational Field, Primitive Polynomials, The Content of a Polynomial, Integer Monic Polynomial, Eisenstein Criterion, Polynomial Rings over Commutative Rings.
-Unique Factorisation domain (Sec.
+(Sec.
 3.10 to 3.11).

-Euclidean Domains, Principal Ideal Domains, Unique Factorization Domains, Polynomials in Several Variables over a Field and Grobner Bases.
+Euclidean Domains, Principal Ideal Domains, Unique Factorization Domains.
 (Sec.
 8.1 to 8.3, 9.6 from Reference Book 1).

-The Elements of Galois Theory, Group of Automorphisms and its fixed field, Galois Group, The Fundamental Theorem of Galois Theory, Solvable Groups, Solvability by Radicals, Galois Groups over the Rationals.
+The Elements of Galois Theory, Group of Automorphisms and its fixed field, Galois Group, The Fundamental Theorem of Galois Theory.
+Solvable Groups, Solvability by Radicals.
 (Sec.
 5.6 to 5.8).